 Essentially we are looking for the momentum direction on a higher time frame and looking for trades on lower time frames in the same direction.

 When using a multiple time frame trading approach, look for a difference of 3-5 times.
 For example, you can use a 60-minute trend for trades on the 15-minute time frame.
 For simplicity, traders may look at the daily chart for the momentum trend while in Forex, some traders use the daily-4 hour combo and the 4 hour-1 hour combo.

-Trading In Chop
+Trading In Choppy Market Conditions

 The red area shows the Stochastic slow and fast lines tight together with many crosses of each line.
 Look at the price action during this time and that shows a market where there bulls and bears are in an almost equal battle.

 Is that condition conducive to pain free trading?
 This may be a time where you sit on your hands or, depending on your trading plan, look at a different time frame combination to trade.